tshino/vscode-kb-macro/DESIGN.md

 Many people use their favorite keymap on VS Code by using keymap extensions, such as one for Emacs keybindings.
 So this extension should work together with those keymap extensions.

-A keymap extension defines its keybindings in the `package.json`.
+A keymap extension defines its keybindings in its `package.json`.

 To enable those keybindings to be recorded by this extension, we need to define corresponding wrapper keybindings for each keybinding in the keymap extension.
 So we did it for some popular keymap extensions.
 See [Keymap wrappers](keymap-wrapper/README.md).